I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 MINI ROLLER

-A mini roller, cage, and tray are useful to have in your painting tool kit however I wouldn’t say they were essentials.
-For painting walls, a need a mini roller isn’t needed.
-But if you plan on painting furniture or cabinets, that’s where the min roller comes in handy.
-It’s smaller so it makes it easier to paint smaller things.
+A mini roller, cage, and tray are useful additions to your painting tool kit; however, I wouldn’t say they are essentials.
+A mini roller isn’t needed for painting walls.
+But if you plan on painting furniture or cabinets, the mini roller comes in handy.
+It’s smaller, so it makes it easier to paint smaller things.

 ROLLER COVER